Get Fit and Look Like A Badass

 90th St & Rockaway Beach Boulevard

-Those familiar with the rowdy Lower East Side bar of the same name will feel at home in this new tenant at the former home of the Rockaway Beach Inn.
+The seaside outpost of the landlocked LES bar of the same name hosts art shows and live music.
 Nightly food specials (think hot sandwiches and hot dogs) as well as fruity drinks set the tone as a DJ spins dance-worthy hits and classics until 2am.

 155 Beach 95th Street

-Leaving this dive with a frozen piña colada-filled styrofoam cup is a Rockaway rite of passage, but before you head back out to catch the sunset with one in hand, stay to chat with regulars at the neighborhood mainstay.
+Leaving this dive with a frozen piña colada-filled styrofoam cup is a Rockaway rite of passage.
+Before you head back out to catch the sunset, chat with regulars at the neighborhood mainstay.
 Be sure to order the empanadas and, if it’s a Tuesday, check out the open mic.
 Last call is shortly before 4am.

 377 Beach 92nd Street

-Another popular beachside jaunt, this laid-back bar is good for everything from boozy brunch to cocktails after the nighttime tide rolls in.
-Satisfy your saltwater cravings with a seafood tower stacked high with East and West Coast oysters, lobster, clams, and more before filling up on a lobster roll or plate of bucatini tangled with seafood.
+Another popular beachside jaunt, this laid-back bar is good all day, from boozy brunch, through nighttime tide-side cocktails.
+Satisfy your saltwater cravings with a seafood tower stacked high with East and West Coast oysters, lobster, and clams, before filling up on a lobster roll or plate of pasta tangled with seafood.

 91-11 Rockaway Beach Boulevard

-Unwind after a day of sunbathing in the spacious backyard of this trendy wine bar, featuring a dozen well-curated wines available by the glass for under $10, along with tapas-style bar bites like cheese plates, olives, and an oddly satisfying peanut butter crostini.
+Unwind after a day of sunbathing in this trendy wine bar’s spacious backyard.
+More than a dozen well-curated wines are available by the glass for under $10, along with tapas-style bar bites like cheese plates, olives, and charcuterie.